 In Apex, an object is an instance of a class.
 In turn, an “Apex class” is a template from which objects are created.
 E.g., the “InvoiceProcessor” class in Apex has all the methods and actions that you can perform on an invoice.

 You can create an Apex class from the Developer Console, an IDE (Integrated Development Environment) used by Salesforce developers.
 Alternatively, you can create an Apex class from Eclipse IDE too.
 Force.com, the PaaS (Platform-as-a-Service) platform from Salesforce allows you to create an Apex class too.

 Answer: “Governor Limits” in Salesforce are usage caps that are enforced by Salesforce.
+They control how much data and how many records you can store in the shared databases.
 Salesforce and Apex programs run in a multitenant environment.
-This means that a single instance of Salesforce runs on a server that supports many other users.
+This means that a single Salesforce instance runs on a server that supports many other users.

 If one develops an Apex application that monopolizes the shared resources, then the other users can’t use the server effectively.
 Governor limits in Salesforce prevent this by implementing use caps.

 - Per-transaction Apex limits: These concern Apex transactions.

 - Static Apex limits: These are Apex limits that are applied across all transactions.

 - Size-specific Alex limits: These concern the size of your Apex code.